 Thailand, Laos, Vietnam, Cambodia (Fall 2002)

 Scandinavia--Finland, Norway, Sweden (summer 2001)

-For the past thirteen years he's followed the Tour de France, riding much of each year's route, fully loaded, before or after the peloton and sent out regular reports during the race, also posted here.
+For the past sixteen years he's followed the Tour de France, riding much of each year's route, fully loaded, before or after the peloton and sent out regular reports during the race, also posted here.

 He has a long-running email list that he sends updates to every few days when he's on tour.

 You can write him at: firstname.lastname@example.org.
 If you like, he'll add you to his e-list.

 He spends the rest of the year also on a bike, working as a messenger in Chicago.

 He's also an independent film enthusiast, attending or working at several major film festivals annually, including Telluride and Cannes.
 His coverage of Cannes is also included here in May of 2004-2015.